kmsholcomb/docs-rackspace/doc/tools/publishing.rst

 ------------------------------------------

-To configure a development build on a branch, update the ``staging.horse`` site configuration in the nexus-control content and template mapping files, These files are in the nexus control repository that manages the build and deployment process for the Rackspace documentation websites.
+To configure a development build on a branch, update the ``staging.horse`` site configuration in the nexus-control content and template mapping files.
+These files are in the nexus control repository that manages the build and deployment process for the Rackspace documentation websites.

 The content mapping file associates the content in a source repository with the URL where the content is deployed.
-The content source repository is identified by the unique content ID for the project, ``contentIDBase`` specified in the ``_deconst.json`` file.
+The content source repository is identified by the unique content ID for the project, the ``contentIDBase`` specified in the ``_deconst.json`` file.

 The template mapping file specifies the template applied to content when a user requests content.
-For example, for book-style content with previous and next links, use the user-guide.html template.
-For single page topics, use the single-page.html template.
+For example, for book-style content with previous and next links, use the ``user-guide.html`` template.
+For single page topics, use the ``single-page.html`` template.

 #.
 Add the content mapping to `config/content.d/staging.horse.json <https://github.com/rackerlabs/
    nexus-control/blob/master/config/content.d/staging.horse.json>`_.

-   The following example shows the specification to deploy content from the docs-rpc master branch to the ``/docs/private-cloud/rpc/master/" path on the development staging server:
+   The following example shows the specification to deploy content from the docs-rpc master branch to the ``/docs/private-cloud/rpc/master/`` path on the development staging server:

    .. code::